 Enhancing Healthcare Team Outcomes

 An interprofessional care team is an established entity in cardiovascular medicine.
 It improves the clinical outcomes while adhering to the evidence-based practice guidelines.
 As many as nine specialties can be in contact with one single patient, identifying and caring for their individual needs.
-Improvement in communication between different levels of healthcare workers helps in reducing the length of stay of patients and also impacts morbidity and mortality.
+Improvement in communication between different healthcare disciplines helps reduce the length of stay of patients and also impacts morbidity and mortality.
 Through leadership commitment from the cardiologist and cardiac surgeon, a programmatic approach can improve the delivery of quality evidence-based care in managing the ventricular aneurysm.
-For the treatment of cardiovascular diseases, a new concept of a Heart team is set into motion and has become the subject of increasing interest.
-The implementation of a heart team can help to put various issues into perspective for patients and their families.
-This an interprofessional team includes an experienced cardiac surgeon, interventional cardiologist, and primary cardiologist, who work together to help focus on specific patient considerations and expectations.
+To treat cardiovascular diseases, a new concept of a heart team is set into motion and has become the subject of increasing interest.
+Implementing a heart team can help put various issues into perspective for patients and their families.
+This interprofessional team includes an experienced cardiac surgeon, interventional cardiologist, and primary cardiologist, who work together to help focus on specific patient considerations and expectations.

-A cardiologist has an essential role in the management of the patients presenting with acute myocardial infarction and subsequent follow-up to monitor for post-infarction complications.
+A cardiologist has an essential role in managing the patients presenting with acute myocardial infarction and subsequent follow-up to monitor for post-infarction complications.

-An interventional cardiologist is involved in the decision-making process for the management that encompasses revascularization therapies for patients with ischemic heart disease.
+An interventional cardiologist is involved in the decision-making process for disease management that encompasses revascularization therapies for patients with ischemic heart disease.

 The cardiac surgeon's role in the heart-team involves deciding the optimal timing of the surgery.

-An anesthetist holds an integral position in the team for the evaluation of anesthetic risks in the perioperative management of the patient.
+An anesthetist holds an integral position in the team to evaluate anesthetic risks in the perioperative management of the patient.